Universal frame set for rational functions: Introduction

 \subsection{State of the Art}

-For a given function $g$ it is natural to ask for which $L$ the system $\G(g, L)$ is a frame in $L^2(\R)$.
-This question is classical for time-frequency analysis and is of active study.
-The classical case $L = \alpha \Z \times \beta \Z$ for $\alpha, \beta >0$ is most studied.
-For example, the complete description of frame set, i.e. the set of parameters $(\alpha, \beta)$ such that $\G(g, \alpha \Z \times \beta \Z)$ is a frame in $L^2(\R)$, has been obtained for the families of (Gaussian) totally positive functions of finite type (see \cite{Gro1} and \cite{Gro2}), which generalizes the earlier results \cite{L}, \cite{S}, \cite{Jans2}, \cite{Jans3}, \cite{JansStr}.
-Later the answer was obtained for rational functions of Herglotz type (see \cite{BKL1}) as well as shifted sinc-functions (see \cite{BAVS}).
-Finally in \cite{BK} a complete answer was achieved for a very wide subclass of a strictly decreasing continuous function supported on semi-axis.
-However, a non-classical case of arbitrary $L$ is still mysterious.
-The general case is not known even for the Cauchy kernel $g(t) = {{1} \over {t-iw}}$.
-Indeed, the best we know is a criterion for $\G({{1} \over {t-iw}}, L \times M)$ of being a frame (see \cite{BKL2}).
-Note that our problem of finding an universal frame for rational functions belongs to non-classical case.
+For a given window function $g$, a fundamental problem in time-frequency analysis is to determine the configurations of the index set $\LL \subset \R^2$ for which the Gabor system $\G(g, \LL)$ forms a frame in $L^2(\R)$.

+The classical case $\LL = \alpha \Z \times \beta \Z$ for $\alpha, \beta >0$ is the most studied.
+For example, a complete description of the frame set, i.e., the set of parameters $(\alpha, \beta) \in \R^2$ such that $\G(g, \alpha \Z \times \beta \Z)$ forms a frame in $L^2(\R)$, has been established for families of (Gaussian) totally positive functions of finite type (see \cite{Gro1, Gro2}), generalizing classical results \cite{L, S, Jans2, Jans3, JansStr}.
+More recently, full characterizations were obtained for rational functions of Herglotz type (see \cite{BKL1}), shifted sinc-functions (see \cite{BAVS}), and a wide class of strictly decreasing continuous functions supported on a semi-axis (see \cite{BK}).
+In all these lattice settings, a well-known necessary density condition applies, requiring the critical lattice density to satisfy $D(\LL) = 1/\alpha\beta \ge 1$.